ROCm/aomp/docs/SOURCEINSTALL.md

 ## Clone and Build AOMP

-Starting with AOMP 13.1, AOMP uses a manifest file to specify the git repositories to clone.
+AOMP now uses a manifest file to specify the git repositories to clone.
 We studied the use of the google repo command and found it was too compilicated for development as compared to manually cloning the repos specified in a manifest file.
 The script clone\_aomp.sh issues a sequence of "git clone" and "git pull" commands by parsing information in the manifest file associated with a particular release.

-Here are the commands to do a source build of AOMP 13.1 and beyond.
+Here are the commands to do a source build of AOMP:

 ```
    export AOMP_VERSION=14.0